luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 </div>

 Across all the features, it can be observed that enabling the feature generally results in higher average power consumption compared to disabling it.
-This effect can be seen for both applications, with the exactl magnitude and variability differing between Zoom and Microsoft Teams.
+This effect can be seen for both applications, with the exact magnitude and variability differing between Zoom and Microsoft Teams.
 Note that the width and shape of the violins show that feature-enabled conditions often exhibit greater variability, suggesting less stable energy behaviour when additional processing, such as video effects and sharing, is active.

 ## Statistical Analysis